frypf/NewBezelServices/README.md

-(ONLY TESTED ON MOJAVE 10.14)
+##### (ONLY TESTED ON MOJAVE 10.14)

-This is my fork of MLforAll/NewBezelServices, implementing some new and altered functionality according to my own preferences:
+*This is my fork of MLforAll/NewBezelServices, implementing some new and altered functionality according to my own preferences:*
-- moved the HUD window to bottom-right and shortened delay
+- *moved the HUD window to bottom-right and shortened delay*
-- throttled calls when changing volume via mouse interaction with HUD
+- *throttled calls when changing volume via mouse interaction with HUD*
-- added optional key remapping of volume keys:
+- *added optional remapping of volume keys:*
-  - switchable via shell with 'defaults write com.mlforall.NewBezelServices RemapKeys -bool [true|false]'
+  - *switchable via shell with 'defaults write com.mlforall.NewBezelServices RemapKeys -bool [true|false]'*
-  - default behaviour becomes smaller increments (as normally accessed with alt + shift + key)
+  - *default behaviour becomes smaller increments (as normally accessed with alt + shift + key)*
-  - pressing cmd, alt or ctrl reverts to standard increments
+  - *pressing cmd, alt or ctrl reverts to standard increments*
-  - pressing shift still plays / mutes feedback sound according to inverse of current system setting
+  - *pressing shift still plays / mutes feedback sound according to inverse of current system setting*
-  - removes shortcut to Sound prefpane (as normally accessed with alt + key)
+  - *removes shortcut to Sound prefpane (as normally accessed with alt + key)*
-- experiments with checking / granting / monitoring Accessibility Access, as required with 10.14 when remapping key events
+- *experiments with checking / granting / monitoring Accessibility Access, as required with 10.14 when remapping key events*

 # NewBezelServices